VersorVerbi/reddit-faq-bot/README.md

 ### On Reddit

 ### As an Administrator
-Run the program initially with `python faqbot.py -initial` to do the first major download of historical posts on the subreddit.
+Run the program initially with `python faqbot.py initial` to do the first major download of historical posts on the subreddit.

 If the script crashes after that initial load is complete, you can restart it with just `python faqbot.py`.